pingcap/docs/sql-tuning-best-practice.md

 ### Cost-Based Optimization

-TiDB uses statistics as input to the optimizer to estimate the number of rows processed in each plan step for a SQL statement.
+TiDB uses statistics as input to the optimizer to estimate the number of rows processed in each plan step for a SQL statement, and associates a cost with each plan step.
 The Cost-Based Optimization estimates the cost of each available plan choice, including index accesses and the sequence of table joins, and produces a cost for each available plan.
 The optimizer then picks the execution plan with the lowest overall cost.

 The below figure illustrates the various data access paths and row set operations that cost-based optimization can consider to develop the optimal execution plan.
 Furthermore, during the logical transformation stage, the query has already been rewritten for predicate push-down.
 In the cost-based optimization stage, TiKV expression push-down is further implemented when possible at TiKV layer.